raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="hello-world-in-flask">Top</a>
 ## 1.2 Hello World in Flask

-Download the starter code for level 1 [here](http://dl.dropboxusercontent.com/s/z7lpnxld4ew0nfi/level0-done.zip?dl=0).
+Download the starter code for level 1 [here](https://github.com/RaymondXu/devfest-webdev-track-code/tree/level1).
+Click on the green button that says "Clone or Download" and then click "Download ZIP", and then unzip the downloaded file.
+You should now have a directory on your computer called `level0`.
+Let's rename the directory to `reading-list-app`.
 For the rest of the tutorial, we'll assume that you're inside of your `virtualenv` virtual environment and editing your code with Sublime Text.

-As a refresher, here's a set of steps you can follow to quickly set up your development environment (all the packages you'll need) safely in a virtual environment (ProjectDirectory is the name of the folder that contains all of your code.
-If you have just downloaded the starter code, the directory name will be `level0-done`, but you may change it to whatever you want) :
+As a refresher, here's a set of steps you can follow to quickly set up your development environment (all the packages you'll need) safely in a virtual environment:

 ```
-cd ProjectDirectory
+cd reading-list-app
 virtualenv venv
 source venv/bin/activate
 sudo pip install -r requirements.txt